makerdao/community/contributing/style-guide.md

 ## Github

 * Ensure your repository is up to date
+* **Commit early and often.** Get your changes in before you have to do a huge merge.
-* Discuss your efforts in #community-development
+* Discuss your efforts in [#community-development](https://chat.makerdao.com/channel/community-development)
 * Ask for feedback before starting a long project
 * Make descriptive commit messages
   * "Fixed something" = Bad